JaberAlJ/sql-cheat-sheet/Cheat Sheets/Basics/functions.md

 ---

-✅ This cheat sheet provides a **quick reference** for Oracle’s single-row and multi-row (aggregate) functions.
+✅ This cheat sheet provides a **quick reference** for single-row and multi-row (aggregate) functions.